shivani-14/Fake_Real_jobs/README.md

 ## Project Goal:->
 The main goal is to create a classifier that helps to identify which is real or fake.

-## Lets get started....

 ## Data extraction:
-lets extract the dataset provided by kaggle: https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction -Download the dataset using opendatasets .
+extract the dataset provided by kaggle: https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction
--start importing the basic packages needed
--try to store the data with the help of pd.read_csv